 The discovery of gold

 Gold was discovered in the Buckland Valley in 1853 by a Mr W. H Pardoe, after the gold rushes in Beechworth had eased.
-The discovery of gold attracted a great deal of settlers to the area, with people arriving from Europe, China and America.
-Shanties appeared along the road side to house the miners, although many slept under the stars.
+The discovery of gold attracted a great deal of settlers to the area, who travelled from Europe, China and America.
 The first form of gold mining was alluvial mining; this often involved using a shovel and sieve to dig and sift through the alluvial deposits of gold from the sediment on the bed of the river.
-Alluvial gold washed out of the river gravel was taken from the Buckland Valley first followed by other discoveries along the Ovens River to Harrietville.
+Alluvial gold washed out of the river gravel was taken from the Buckland Valley first, followed by other discoveries along the Ovens River to Harrietville.

-Hydraulic sluicing was introduced in Victoria around 1855 and was carried out at the Ovens River in Bright during the 1870s and 1880s.
+Hydraulic sluicing was introduced in Victoria around 1855, with around 6,000 diggers mining for gold.
+Hydraulic sluicing continued at the Ovens River in Bright during the 1870s and 1880s.

 ‘The Valley of the Shadow of Death’